nicofirst1/MotionBot/Journal.md

 * Finally got the face recognition confidence
 * Auto train for the recognizer and unknown images, with the update method
 * Save/Load the recognizer from yaml file
+* Removed detectMultiScale and replace it with multiple face prediction to get the best face

 # Issues